This page is, ahem, a little out of data with Shadowlands coming. But the basics still apply.

 Glossary of PvP Terms

 This glossary was swiped from WoW Insiders’s glossary post and tweaked a bit.
 The full glossary is still on their site.
+Other items were added from the WoW forums and similar places.

 - FMP – feral druid, mage, priest